 According to the PA Fire Code, you are responsible for the fire hydrants on your property.
-Like other components of your fire protection system, your fire hydrants must be inspected and tested regularly to ensure they work as designed when needed.
+Like other components of your fire protection system, your fire hydrants must be inspected and tested regularly.
+This ensures they work as designed.

 The National Fire Protection Association (NFPA), O.S.H.A., your insurance provider, and your local building inspectors require you to perform monthly and annual inspections in accordance with the codes and standards of NFPA.
 Did you know that under the NFPA 291 and your insurance requirements your fire hydrants must be:

 - Inspected every six months, and after each use